jsueprez/Inheritance/README.md

 * If the base class constructor does not have any arguments, there is no need for any constructor in the derived class
 * If there are one or more arguments in the base class constructor, derived class need to pass argument to the base class constructor
 * If both base and derived classes have constructors, base class constructor is executed first.
 The opposite happens with the destructor, they are called from inner to outer.
-* In multiple inheritance, base classes are constructed in the order in which they appear in the class deceleration.
+* In multiple inheritance, base classes are constructed in the order in which they appear in the class declaration.
 For example if there are three classes “A”, “B”, and “C”, and the class “C” is inheriting classes “A” and “B”,then the constructor of class “A” will be executed first.
 But if the class “B” is written before class “A” then the constructor of class “B” will be executed first.

 There are different types of inheritance in C++